RMIT-SEPT/majorproject-9-mon-15-30-4/docs/README.md

         - Note: Password must be at least 5 characters or more
         - Note: Phone number should be between 8-10 characters
     - Submit, to successfully create your account.
- - You can now log in!
+ - You should now be redirected to your dashboard.
  ---
  ### How To: Registering An Employee Account
  - Assuming both the front-end and back-end is running, then the Admin can register an account for an employee.